jiewwantan/StarTrader/README.md

       ```python -m run --alg=ddpg --env=StarTraderTest-v0 --network=mlp --num_timesteps=2e3 --load_path='./model/DDPG_trained_model_8```

       If you have trained a better model, replace ```DDPG_trained_model_8``` with your new model.

+      After training and testing agent successfully, pick the best DDPG trading book saved in ./test_result/trading_book_test_1.csv or modify filename in compare.py. <br />
+      Compare agent performance with benchmark and other trading strategies:<br />
+      ```python compare.py```

 ## Special intructions:
 1. Depends on machine configuration, the following intallation maybe necessary: